keithballdotnet/blocker/README.md

 GET         | /api/blocker  | Retrieves a hello.
-GET         | /api/blocker/{itemID}  | Retrieves a BlockedFile based on the passed ID DELETE      | /api/blocker/{itemID}  | Delete a BlockedFile based on the passed ID POST        | /api/blocker   | Uploads a file and returns a newly created BlockedFiles PUT        | /api/blocker   | Uploads a file and returns a newly created BlockedFiles
+GET         | /api/blocker/{itemID}  | Retrieves a BlockedFile based on the passed ID DELETE      | /api/blocker/{itemID}  | Delete a BlockedFile based on the passed ID COPY      | /api/blocker/{itemID}  | Creates a copy of a BlockedFile based on the passed ID POST        | /api/blocker   | Uploads a file and returns a newly created BlockedFile PUT        | /api/blocker   | Uploads a file and returns a newly created BlockedFile

 ##Example code
 [Example test scenario](https://github.com/Inflatablewoman/blocker/blob/master/server/server_test.go)